laravel-enso/documentation/docs/packages/notifications.md

 - allows the lazy loading of notifications
 - read and unread notifications are visually differentiated and can be manually/automatically marked as read, as well as cleared
 - polymorphic relationships are used, in order to be able to attach notifications to any entity
+- supports and uses Desktop Notifications if allowed by the user

 ## Installation Steps